bhavaniravi/portfolio/data/blogs/deploying-flask-applications-in-kubernetes-digitalocean.md

 published_date: 2022-03-06
 created_date: 2022-03-06
 description: The word "kubernetes" and the keywords around it are scary for people.
-In this blog, we will demistify what those words mean and how to deploy a web application in kuberenetes environment
+In this blog, we will demystify what those words mean and how to deploy a web application in kuberenetes environment
 draft: false
 ---